-Garlic Scape Butter (Garlic Scape Compound Butter Recipe)
+3-Ingredient Garlic Scape Compound Butter Recipe

 This garlic scape butter recipe is an excellent way to add delicious garlic scape flavor to steaks, bread, eggs, warm pasta, and more!